-355 3.4 Further discussions
+3.4 Further discussions

 Energy input from wind to ocean surface waves is tremendous and exceeds 60 TW (Wang and Huang, 2004).
-A large amount of energy dissipates and implies stirring and mixing processes in the oceanic mixed layer.
-A parameterization scheme for surface wave-induced mixing was proposed and numerical experiments indicate that this parameterization affects the performance and outcome of ocean circulation models (Qiao et al., 2004, ?; Xia et al., 2006) (Qiao et al., 2004, 2010; Xia et al., 2006) as well erate vertical mixing (Matsuno et al., 2006), it is still difficult to distinguish the mixing originated originating from the variety of processes that accompanied ocean waves.
+A large amount of energy dissipates and which implies stirring and mixing processes in the oceanic mixed layer.
+A parameterization scheme for surface wave-induced mixing was proposed and numerical experiments indicate that this parameterization affects the performance and outcome of ocean circulation models (Qiao et al., 2004, 2010; Xia et al., 2006) as well as climate predictions (Song et al., 2007; Huang et al., 2008).
+Although field observations suggest that surface waves can generate vertical mixing (Matsuno et al., 2006), it is still difficult to distinguish the mixing originating from the variety of processes that accompanied ocean waves.
 Although the problem of wave-induced vertical mixing is of significant importance for physical oceanographers and climatologists, the research on this subject is still in its infancy.
-A wave-induced mixing is a very important process from a practical point of view and is a challenging problem for theoretical investigations.
-The un-
+A wave induced Wave-induced mixing is a very important process from a practical point of view and is a challenging problem for theoretical investigations.
+The understanding of wave-induced mixing is of fundamental importance for the modeling and accurate prediction of ocean transport processes and climate changes.
+The problem is that the parameterization scheme applied in the modeling and prediction of ocean surface wave-induced mixing is based on drastic simplifications.
+Wave models derived using simplifying assumptions cannot be applied to predict ocean surface wave-induced mixing with sufficient accuracy.
+The present studies clearly show that it is necessary to apply at least a weakly-nonlinear wave theory to obtain reasonable results (no wave-induced mass transport in linear theory means no heat exchange along the direction of wave propagation), while an increased accuracy is possible using advanced nonlinear wave models admitting higher order effects, higher-order effects.
+It should also be noted that in the present studies the effects of turbulence and the development of viscous boundary layers is neglected, while these processes may have some impact in larger time scales.
+For example, the mass transport velocity profile changes due to the effects of viscosity near the boundaries (the undulating free surface and the bottom) for a sufficiently long time interval, which was studied theoretically by Longuet-Higgins (1953) and also investigated experimentally in a wave flume (see e.g. Swan, 1990; Grue and Kolaas, 2017).